 Key Performance Indicators

-- Any policy breaches are reported to the Anti-slavery Compliance Officer
+- nature of and number of Anti-slavery Policy breaches reported to the Anti-slavery Compliance Officer